jschicht/HideAndProtect/readme.txt

 The tool has been tested with success on XP SP2 32-bit and Windows 7 SP1 64-bit.
 Please be aware of limitations when running on nt6.x.

 Limitation
 At nt6.x new security measures have been implemented, preventing you from writing directly to sectors inside filesystem.
 Before doing anything like this, we obtain a lock on the target volume.
-However, this is not possible to in a few situations (systemdrive, volume where pagefile is on, volume where HideAndProtect is run from, and maybe a ew more).
+However, this is not possible to in a few situations (systemdrive, volume where pagefile is on, volume where HideAndProtect is run from, and maybe a few more).
 These restrictions do not apply for nt5.x (anything before Vista).
+As of v1.0.0.2 a kernel mode driver has been added to overcome the issue on nt6.x.
+Note that on 64-bit drivers require to be signed and trusted.
+The implemented driver is self-signed, and thus requires the system to have been booted with the TESTSIGNING configuration, or optionally cracked PatchGuard.

 Changelog
 v1.0.0.0: First version.
 v1.0.0.1: Added help/usage when no parameters are supplied.
 Added option to wipe/delete any of the 12-15 records.
-Added more specific output informing about how to use chkdsk when done.
+Added more specific output informing about how to use chkdsk when done. v1.0.0.2: Implemented a kernel mode driver to overcome some of the restrictions in previous versions.
+Added support for "the newish" MFT record sizes of 4096 bytes.